-When you're super creative and inventive, must you always type as "Intuitive"?
+When you're super creative and inventive, must you always be an Intuitive in the parlance of Myers and Briggs?
 Does seeing the big picture mean you're too abstract to survive in the real world?
 And if there were no Intuitives, would we really still be using stone tools?

 We have separated the wheat from the chaff and identified some classic "N vs S" hogwash so you don't have to.
 Here are seven pesky myths about Intuition debunked.